kolliden/PokerPlayground/readme.md

 - **Multiplayer Gameplay**: Play poker with friends online in a user-friendly and interactive environment.
 - **Customizable Settings**: Customize game parameters to tailor the experience according to preferences.
 - **Responsive Design**: Enjoy a seamless experience across different devices and screen sizes.
-- **Community Interaction**: Engage with other players, share tips, and discuss strategies through integrated community features.

 ## Installation